Application research on high-tech flywheel

 Application study design

 Thanks to the growth of solar and wind power generation, there is an increasing need for flexibility.
 How can supply and demand be properly matched?
 Energy storage is an essential part of the solution.
 By deploying the QuinteQ flywheel, peaks and troughs can be accommodated on a short- and long-term basis.
 To discover more application possibilities for the flywheel in the industrial sector, an application study was conducted in collaboration with FLIE, Elestor and Innovation Quarter.
-The main aim of this application study is to identify and validate obvious partners and customers for a future pilot set-up in an industrial setting in South Holland.
+The main objective of this application study is to identify and validate obvious partners and customers for a future pilot set-up in an industrial setting in South Holland.
 The energy storage system is a very good peak-shaver of frequent, high power peaks.

 Cost-efficient power storage and deployment